RSS Panglima

 RSS Panglima (P68) was the first ship of the Republic of Singapore Navy.
 The ship was commissioned in 1956 as HMS Panglima and was the third ship to be given the name.
 She was regarded as a milestone for the Malayan shipbuilding industry.
-During her Royal Navy service, the ship hosted distinguished guests such as South Vietnamese vice president Nguyễn Ngọc Thơ and Singapore's first native head of state the Yang di-Pertuan Negara Yusof bin Ishak.
+During her service in the Malayan Royal Navy Volunteer Reserve, the ship hosted distinguished guests such as South Vietnamese vice president Nguyễn Ngọc Thơ and Singapore's first native head of state the Yang di-Pertuan Negara Yusof bin Ishak.
 She also embarked on numerous goodwill visits to nearby ports and conducted naval training for new sailors.

 Upon Singapore's merger to form Malaysia, the ship was recommissioned as KD Panglima in September 1962.
 She engaged in several minor skirmishes with Indonesia during the Indonesia–Malaysia confrontation.
-Singapore's secession on 9 August 1965 led to the ship's recommissioning as RSS Panglima in January 1966.
+Singapore's secession on 9 August 1965 led to the ship's recommissioning as RSS Panglima in 1966.

 The ship underwent a major refit prior to being transferred to Midshipman School in 1983 to serve exclusively as a training ship.
 In 1991, she was decommissioned and sold at auction, after having served in three navies across 35 years of active service.
 The Naval Military Experts Institute still bears her name today.

 Name and predecessors

 The word Panglima is derived from a Malay language title commonly translated as warrior or commander.
-HMS Panglima was the third in a series of ships to bear the name.
-Her first predecessor Panglima was a 75 foot motor launch built in 1937 which served as a training ship for officers and enlisted personnel.
-Assigned to the Malayan Royal Naval Volunteer Reserve (MRNVR) headquartered in Singapore, the first Panglima was later sunk in February 1942 while evacuating British and Australian troops during World War II.

-A second Panglima 90 foot motor fishing vessel was launched in the United Kingdom on 5 September 1944, but upon its transfer to the MRNVR in 1948, proved unsuited for tropical waters and began deteriorating rapidly.
-It was decided to replace the ship entirely rather than refit her.
+The name Panglima was assigned to three ships which operated between 1937 and 1991.

+Her first predecessor Panglima was a motor launch built by Messrs Thornycroft (Singapore) built at a cost of $100,000.
+Panglima and her sister ship Pahlawan was handed over to the Straits Settlements government on 26 January 1937 and incorporated into the Straits Settlements Royal Naval Volunteer Reserve (SSRNVR).
+Panglima could accommodate 7 officers and 12 ratings and had an armament of a 3-pounder gun, one Lewis anti-aircraft gun, minesweeping equipment and four depth charges.
+As of February 1938, she served alongside Pahlawan, Plover, Peningat, King Fisher, Curlew and Lady Clifford in the SSRNVR.
+Panglima participated in the opening ceremony of King George VI Dock in Singapore on 14 February 1938.
+She was bombed and sunk by the Japanese during the Fall of Singapore in February 1942.

+After the war, a second 92 foot Panglima was handed over by the Royal Navy to the Malayan Royal Naval Volunteer Reserve (MRNVR).
+She underwent a two-month refit to equip her with radars and radio equipment and was capable of accommodating 8 officers and 24 ratings, undergoing sea trials on 7 September 1948.
+Panglima was part of nightly anti-smuggling and security operations in the Strait of Johor together with Simbang.
+On 28 December 1955, it was announced that Panglima was "not suitable for sea training" and would be replaced by a third ship.